madeofpendletonwool/PinePods/README.md

 - [ ] Small layout Improvements
 - [ ] Do something when search results aren't found - Currently Blank screen
 - [ ] On top bar cutoff add a search button that opens a search prompt
+- [ ] Add mfa to dynamic settings class
+- [ ] Add new users to dynamic settings class
+- [ ] Add Email settings to dynamic users class
+- [ ] Option to remove from history

 ### To be added after beta version (Listed in order they will be implemented)